 Figure 15.
-Mollino, technical ink drawings of Turin Horse Racing.
-(Archivi BCA, Politecnico di Torino.
+Mollino, technical ink drawings of Turin Horse Racing (Archivi BCA, Politecnico di Torino.
 Fondo Carlo Mollino).

-As far as we learned from the heirs of the company that built the wood model Falco & Boulanger s.a.s.
-(Moro Esculapio), it should have been made between the 70s and 80s, i.e., after the demolition of the building.
-We can therefore imagine that the model was constructed from the same iconographic material that guided the reconstruction using a digital three-dimensional model.
+As far as we learned from the heirs of the company that built the wooden model (Falco & Boulanger s.a.s., Moro Esculapio), it was likely made between the 1970s and 1980s, i.e. after the demolition of the building.
+We can therefore imagine that the model was constructed from the same iconographic material that guided the creation of the digital 3D model.

-Mollino’s Turin Horse Racing was immediately recognized as a masterpiece by contemporary critics: in the early 40s Giuseppe Pagano, Armando Melis, and Gio Ponti showed the building on the most famous journals of the time [19], [20], [21].
+Mollino’s Turin Horse Racing was immediately recognised as a masterpiece by contemporary critics: in the early 1940s Giuseppe Pagano, Armando Melis and Gio Ponti featured the building in the most famous journals of the time [19]-[21].

-Therefore, the documentary iconographic materials range from the original sketches, diagrams, technical drawings, and perspective views to the drawings prepared by Mollino for publishing, to the photographs and photo-montage, taken after construction and worked out by the same architect and Riccardo Moncalvo (figg.
-13, 14, 15, 16).
-The idea to collect a selection of them together with the journals’ articles, and the texturized model obtained through SfM survey could find the most effective repository in a BIM model.
-Moreover, this BIM model, created starting from the most reliable and consistent original drawings, document a design phase that could be interesting compare with the mesh model obtained by photo-modelling.
-Another possible application could be a process of reverse engineering from the point cloud acquisition of the wood model to BIM modelling, aimed to recognize the design phase the wooden model refers and to compare with the digital model realized from design drawings.
+Therefore, the documentary iconographic materials range from the original sketches, diagrams, technical drawings and perspective views to the drawings prepared by Mollino for publishing and the photographs and photomontage taken after construction and prepared by Mollino and Riccardo Moncalvo (Figures 13-16).
+A BIM model could be effectively used to collect a selection of these materials along with the journal articles and the texturised model obtained through SfM survey.
+Moreover, a BIM model created from the most reliable and consistent original drawings would document a design phase that could be interesting to compare with the mesh model obtained by photo modelling.
+Another possible application could be a process of reverse engineering from the point cloud acquisition of the wooden model to BIM modelling with the aim of determining the design phase expressed in the wooden model and comparing this with the digital model realised from design drawings.

-The final step of this experience broadens the scope of applicability of Augmented Reality (AR) from the archival design drawings to the wooden maquette.
+The final step of this experience broadens the scope of augmented reality (AR) applications from the archival design drawings to the wooden maquette.

-This process applies the results of previous experiences [22], [23], [24] involving the recognition and tracking of two and three-dimensional objects in AR applications connected to the collected data.
-Recent developments in this field relate to the technology available on widespread mobile devices (e.g. tablets and smartphone s), allowing for real-time 3D scanning.
-Software development kits (SDK) like Vuforia, Wikitude and ARKit feature real-time 3D object recognition and marker-less tracking.
-Furthermore, they are supported by many environments for app programming, including Unity, which is one of the most advanced and widespread cross-platform game engines.
+This process applies the results of previous experiences [22]-[24] involving the recognition and tracking of two and three-dimensional objects in AR applications to the collected data.
+Recent developments in this field relate to the technology available on widespread mobile devices (e.g. tablets and smartphones) that enable real-time 3D scanning.
+Software development kits like Vuforia, Wikitude and ARKit feature real-time 3D object recognition and marker-less tracking.
+Furthermore, they are supported by many app programming environments, including Unity, which is one of the most advanced and widespread cross-platform game engines.

 Conclusions